 NON-DETERMINISM AND FREE WILL

 If we are NOT in a simulation, then some events are non-deterministic and we have free will.
-Every quantized energy transfer from particle to particle is a reaction that proceeded.
+Every quantized energy transfer from structure to structure is a reaction that proceeded.
 Gravitational energy waves are not so much transactions as they are fluctuations of continuous energy between (condensed) standard matter and the spacetime æther.
-Therefore temperature is both quantized and continuous.
+Therefore energy is both quantized and continuous.

 We know that reactions have energy thresholds or barriers.
 If the energy is below the threshold the reaction won’t proceed.
 If the energy is equal to the threshold, it may or may not proceed, and if the energy is greater than the threshold, the reaction will proceed.

 Now, why are reactions non-deterministic?
 The reason is that there is no way to control background energy waves through the spacetime æther nor condensed particles that may appear at the moment of any transaction.
 It could be that a transaction is just a smidgen below the reaction threshold and at just that moment a gravity wave from an approaching celestial object with just enough energy, coincides and pushes the reaction over the top.

 Now we have established non-determinism.